It can be Challenging at times to real your thinking from the Negative to Positive or Constructive in Building a Happy Life

 - Be aware of your thoughts and what you tell yourself each day.
 Keep track of the negative on a piece of paper for several days.
 Notice how many times you put yourself down through your thoughts.

 - Use a piece of paper folded long ways down the middle.
 On one side, write down each negative thought.
 On the right side, write down a positive thought to replace it.
+Here is a link to inspirational quotes that you will find a helpful guide.
 Be as specific as possible.
 You might write down a correction to the thought, as well as a goal.
 For example, if you wrote down “I can’t believe I lost my keys again, I am so stupid” as a negative thought, your positive side might include such phrases as “I am fine just the way I am” and “I lost my keys today, I am going to start hanging my keys on the hook each day so I know where they are.”
 Your list should now include the most common negative thoughts you tell yourself each day.

 - Use a black pen and cross out each negative thought.
 As you are crossing them out, tell yourself these thoughts no longer have any control over you.